 How to Teach Handwriting in Preschool

-This is another area of debate.
-I know there is purpose in creative expression.
+For example, there are definitely benefits of creative expression.
 But I also see the benefit in occasionally providing coloring pages and asking students to stay within the lines.

 When students color in the lines they: